"They hate our freedoms: our freedom of religion, our freedom of speech, our freedom to vote and assemble and disagree with each other."

 In the meantime, however, we still have the freedom in this country to inform ourselves and others.
 Only through a lesser ignorance will these horrid tyrannical traits subside.

 Humanity is involved in a struggle, as we have always been, but there are much more of us now.
 Inciting peaceful change has never been more important.
 However, so many well-meaning individuals go about inciting this change with blunt force.
-As the violence at the recent protests across the country in the last year have shown—this has to change.
+This has to change.